How to wash your cycling kit?

 Image from Shuttershock

 You’ve bought your kit, and you love it on the ride.
-Now, part 2 - how to take care of it in the wash.
-I am always going to tell you the best method is to hand wash the kit and to do so immediately after the ride.
+Now, how should you take care of it in the wash?
+We're always going to tell you the best method is to hand wash the kit, and to do so immediately after the ride.
 The good student would do that and probably stretch for an hour while waiting for the laundry.
-But hey let’s be real; theory and practical.
+But hey let’s be real!
 I like to finish a ride with a nice cold brew, cool off under the aircon, have a nice shower - any order is fine.
 So as you can see washing isn’t always in the top 3 things to do.
 So I’m going to share some (realistic) tips to help you make your kit last longer.

 - Sports specific laundry detergent

-- There’s no way out of this.
-You’ll need to wash it separate from colors.
+There’s no way out of this.
+You’ll need to wash it separately from your coloured kits.
 This will keep your whites longer and prevent them from “greying” or “yellowing” out.